Welcome Visitor

 CHERYLL-ANNE BINKLEY

 LOUISBURG – Cheryll-Anne Binkley died Saturday, Jan.
 29, 2011.
-Services will be held Friday, Feb.
-4, at 11 a.m. at Lighthouse Baptist Church in Rolesville, 800 Louisburg Road.
+Services were held Friday, Feb.
+4, at Lighthouse Baptist Church in Rolesville, 800 Louisburg Road.

 Read More | Post Comment